ibm-build-lab/cloud-pak-sandboxes/terraform/README.md

 ibmcloud schematics workspace list
 ```

-## Provisioning the sandbox with IBM Cloud CLI
+## Provisioning a sandbox with IBM Cloud CLI

 The creation of the cluster using the IBM Cloud CLI may not be the best option but you can use it if there is a problem with Terraform or Schematics.